samdoidge/samdoidge.com/about.md

 permalink: about/
 ---

-I'm a web developer who believes in a user-centric approach to solutions.
-The technology used is only a means to an end for me, the user experience is the priority.
-I'm an accomplished developer across the spectrum, from front-end and Photoshop to back-end and server setup.
-I try not to impose limits on myself and continually look to learn.
+I'm a web developer based in the UK.
+I'm 27, like to think of ideas and execute them.
+I conintually look to learn and I try not to impose limits on myself.

 Outside of the internet some of my interests include: playing football, rowing (in the gym), design and reading.